What is a Function?

 Input, Relationship, Output

-I will show you many ways to think about functions, but there will always be three main parts:
+We will see many ways to think about functions, but there are always three main parts:

 Example: "Multiply by 2" is a very simple function.